nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 As discussed above, a member of a Serializable type can be an array of elements of some other type.
-For example, you can create a file `ACSTelemetry.xml` containing this specification:
+For example, you can create a file `ACSTelemetrySerializable.xml` containing this specification:

 ```xml